ChristoferVikstroem/OCSPcodetest/README.md

 # OCSPcodetest
-Code tests for Keyfactor by Christofer Vikström.
+Code test for Keyfactor by Christofer Vikström.
+This solution is for command line based.
+Comments exist in the code but this readme is a short summary.

 ## OCSPClient.java
 A simple implementation of an OCSP client.
 It contains two methods: main and printOCSPResponse.